Kaushallokhande/Task-Management/README.md

    npm install

    # Install backend dependencies
-   cd ../server
+   cd ../backend
    npm install
    ```

 3. **Configure Environment Variables:**
-   - Create a `.env` file in the `server` directory and set your MongoDB connection string.
+   - Create a `.env` file in the `backend` directory and set your MongoDB connection string.

 4. **Run the Application:**
    - Start the frontend and backend separately.